It is the uncontrollable, abnormal, persistent, and unjustified fear that an individual has of cats.

-Animal phobias are very common and many individuals tend to fear multiple animals.
+Animal phobias are widespread, and many individuals tend to fear multiple animals.

 Characteristics of ailurophobia

-Other names that ailurophobia receives is gatofobia , a word of etymology in Spanish and galleophobia.
+Other names that ailurophobia receives are gatofobia, a word of etymology in Spanish, and galleophobia.

-Ailurophobia is a type of animal phobia and consists of a psychological disorder in which its main manifestations are related to anxiety disorders.
+Ailurophobia is a type of animal phobia and consists of a psychological disorder whose main manifestations are related to anxiety disorders.

 People with ailurophobia experience adverse feelings when exposed to cats.

-For this reason, it is common for subjects with this disorder to systematically avoid contact with these animals.
+For this reason, it is common for subjects with this disorder to avoid contact with these animals systematically.

-Ailurophobia is a mildly disabling disorder, but suffering from this condition is a significant reduction in the individual’s quality of life.
+Ailurophobia is a mildly disabling disorder, but suffering from this condition significantly reduces the individual’s quality of life.
 However, not all people have the same taste for these animals.